 We extend our support to each of you and your families during these challenging times.
 We remain resolute together.

 Dr. Loubna Pla and Dr. Robert Kristopher Watts

 At Pla & Watts Endodontics, our highest priorities are the health and safety of our patients, dental team, and community.
-We are thrilled to welcome you back to our offices.
 Due to COVID-19 and in accordance with the latest recommendations from the CDC, ADA, and OSHA, we have implemented the following to our already impeccable Infection Control Standards.
 Please read the pre-screening guidelines and our new protocols below.

 Please let us know if:

 • you have traveled out of the state or country in the last 14 days.